The Hill (newspaper): Digital distribution and print circulation

 In 2016, The New York Times reported that The Hill was "proceeding with ambitious expansion plans" to become a national brand publication, and its website traffic increased 126% over the prior year, and was above Politico's traffic for the period.

 Following the 2016 U.S. presidential election, The Street reported that The Hill saw the largest increase in online political readership among political news sites, with an increase of 780%.
 CNN and Politico saw smaller increases over the period, making The Hill "the fastest-growing political news site".
 In 2017, The Hill was also cited by Twitter as one of the top 10 "most-tweeted" news sources.
-A 2017 study by the Berkman Klein Center for Internet & Society at Harvard University found that The Hill was the second most-shared source among supporters of Donald Trump on Twitter during the election, behind Breitbart News.
+The Hill under James Finkelstein have seen stories edited to be less critical of U.S. President Donald Trump.
+A 2017 study by the Berkman Klein Center for Internet & Society at Harvard University found that The Hill was the second most-shared source among supporters of Trump on Twitter during the election, behind Breitbart News.

 In 2017, The Hill hired John Solomon as executive vice president of digital video.
 Solomon inserted material from advertisers into journalistic copy, leading to protests from The Hills publisher.
-In March 2018, he worked closely with associates of Rudy Giuliani, the personal lawyer of U.S. President Donald Trump, to promote the spurious Biden–Ukraine conspiracy theory.
+In March 2018, he worked closely with associates of Rudy Giuliani, the personal lawyer of President Trump, to promote the spurious Biden–Ukraine conspiracy theory.
 In May 2018, Solomon's role was changed to opinion contributor, although he was allowed to keep his original title.
 In September 2019, he left The Hill.

-As of 2018, The Hill was the second most-viewed U.S. political news website and the third-most tweeted U.S. news source.
+As of 2018, The Hill was the second most-viewed American political news website and the third-most tweeted U.S. news source.

-In January 2019, CNN claimed Finkelstein interfered in the editorial independence of the paper by "keeping a watchful eye on the newspaper's coverage to ensure it is not too critical" of President Trump.
+In January 2019, CNN reported that current and former staff said Finkelstein interfered in the editorial independence of the paper by "keeping a watchful eye on the newspaper's coverage to ensure it is not too critical" of President Trump.

-In 2019, The Hill was ranked second among all U.S. news sites for political readership, second to CNN, and ahead of Capitol Hill competitors such as Politico.
+In 2019, The Hill was ranked second among all American news sites for political readership, second to CNN, and ahead of Capitol Hill competitors such as Politico.